terriburns/Talks/InclusiveTechComs.md

 ![fit](imgs/fb.png)

+^facebook's virtual assistance have 'traditionally female' names

 ---

 My point: things like this happen all the time.
 You live and you learn, but you can also be proactive.

+^as venmo's user base grows, we need to be on top of these things

 ---

 #Things to consider

 ^going to speak generally now, and then relate to Venmo later

+^applicable to all roles at venmo

 ---